 From War to Wow: How Missoni and Marimekko Changed Fashion with Colour and Creativity

 In the colourful world of textile and fashion design, few names are as immediately recognisable as Missoni and Marimekko.
 Both brands have become iconic for their bold patterns, vibrant colour palettes, and timeless appeal.
-As I am writing a serious of stories of designer brands famed by their pattens in this blog, these two brands, one well-known as its zigzags (Missoni), the other well-known as its flowers and stripes (Marimekko) stood out in my brain.
-Today, I would like to take a close look of the two brands side by side, trying to find out why they became successful in the post-war fashion world.
+As a content creator for Docsun Home and Living, where we specialize in premium textile manufacturing, I am fascinated by brands defined by their patterns.
+These two—one famed for its zigzags (Missoni), the other for its flowers and stripes (Marimekko)—stood out immediately.
+Today, let’s take a close look at them side by side to understand their success in the post-war fashion world.

 Post-War Origins and a Spirit of Reinvention